OFAI/hub-toolbox-python3/docs/user/installation.rst

 Stable Hub Toolbox release
 ==========================

-Once the Hub Toolbox is added to PyPI, instructions will be included here.
+Stable releases of the Hub Toolbox are added to `PyPI <pypi.python.org>`_.
+To install the latest stable release, simply use `pip` (you may need to install it first via your operating system's package manager, e.g. ``sudo apt install python3-pip``).

 .. code-block:: bash

 ..  pip3 install hub-toolbox

-Until then, you may download the `latest release from GitHub
+Alternatively, you may download the `latest release from GitHub
 <https://github.com/OFAI/hub-toolbox-python3/releases/latest>`_ and follow
-the instructions of a development installation (from source) below.
+the instructions of a development installation (from source) below, omitting the ``git clone`` step.

 .. _hubtoolbox-development-install: